Rhibro/movie-selector/README.md

 3. Open the application: run in VScode live server

 <h2>Project Features</h2>

-View Movies: Displays a list of top-rated movies by default (10 movies per page).
+View Movies: Displays a list of top-rated movies by default.

 Search by Title: Enter a movie title in the search bar to find matching movies.